Azure/Industrial-IoT/docs/deploy/howto-register-aad-applications.md

 ## Introduction

-Components of Azure Industrial IoT solution require several App Registrations in your Azure Active Directory (AAD) to run.
+Components of the Azure Industrial IoT platform require several App Registrations in your Azure Active Directory (AAD) to run.
 Those App Registrations are responsible for:

 * providing identity for back-end microservices to run